 Make sure you see my guide on budgeting which these tools all complement.

-This is a simple but necessary tool for getting an idea of what your take home pay will be after tax.
+Get an idea of what your take home pay will be after tax.

 You can work out what that new job or pay increase will actually mean to your back pocket.

 You can also adjust your super, tweak your hours worked should a number of different scenarios be required.